aattea14/latin102/translation2.md

 Cui is dative singular neuter.
 Cui is used in the dative because it is referring to the indirect object.
 Its antecedent is magnum- also neuter singular.

 Identify the form of transire.
-Explain why you placed it in the clause you chose. trasnire is the present active infinitive of transeo and it is used to express "could not cross"
+Explain why you placed it in the clause you chose. transire is the present active infinitive of transeo and it is used to express "could not cross"

 sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here. fero, ferre, tuli, latus- to bear, carry, bring